 Once you've got the practice down, you might find other times and places where you can slip into a meditative state.
 While out walking in the woods, gardening, cooking or even playing golf, be conscious about your intention to let your mind quieten and to let your body go into a state of flow.

-Guided meditations are a great place to start - there are many online but our favourite are the weekly guided meditations now being lead by our very own founder, Alex in the Work Life Revolution Facebook Group.
+Guided meditations are a great place to start - there are many online but our favourite are the weekly guided meditations now being lead by our very own founder, Alexandra.
+Get in touch.
 Come and join us.